microsoft/onnxruntime/docs/reference/ort-model-format.md

 An ORT format model may contain extra information about potential graph optimizations that may be applied at runtime.
 These are known as saved runtime optimizations.

 Saved runtime optimizations are only applied at runtime if they are still applicable.
-For example, a CPU EP-specific optimization for some nodes is only be applicable if those nodes are assigned to the CPU EP at runtime.
+For example, a CPU Execution Provider (EP)-specific optimization for some nodes is only be applicable if those nodes are assigned to the CPU EP at runtime.

 In a reduced size ONNX Runtime build, many of the graph optimizers are not supported the way they are in a full build because their complete implementations have significant binary size.
 Consequently, the graph optimizers do not run the same way at runtime for ORT format models as they do for ONNX format models.